RapidCoders/Coding-Practice/DAY_18/README.md

-# Q.1 Write a program to which accept number from the user and print fibonacci series up to that number.
+# Q.1 Write a program to which accept radius(cm) of circle from the user and give circumference of circle.
 ```
-Input : 7
+Input : 5.5
-Output : 0 1 1 2 3 5 8
+Output : 34.54

 Input: -3
-Output:
+Output: Invalid input.
 ```
 **Author: Vaibhav**